Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Introduction

 \section{Introduction}

-Condensed matter physicists have been focusing on understanding the emergent phenomena resulting from interactions between an enormous number of electrons and atomic nuclei.
-Although the underlying many-body Hamiltonians can, in principle, be written down based on our knowledge of few-body systems such as isolated atoms, their connection with the emergent phenomena is far from transparent, and direct calculation of the associated quantum wavefunctions is a formidable task~\cite{laughlin2000theory}.
-Effective Hamiltonians are powerful tools for reducing the many-body complexity by focusing on the degrees of freedom relevant to explaining experimental observations, with the effects of other degrees of freedom encoded in the Hamiltonian parameters or treated as perturbations~\cite{powell2009introduction}.
+Condensed-matter physicists focus on understanding the emergent phenomena arising from interactions among an enormous number of electrons and atomic nuclei.
+Although the underlying many-body Hamiltonians can, in principle, be written down based on our knowledge of few-body systems such as isolated atoms, their connection with the emergent phenomena is far from transparent, and direct calculation of the associated quantum wavefunctions remains a formidable task~\cite{laughlin2000theory}.
+Effective Hamiltonians are powerful tools for reducing the many-body complexity by focusing on the degrees of freedom most relevant to explaining experimental observations, with the effects of other degrees of freedom encoded in the Hamiltonian parameters or treated as perturbations~\cite{powell2009introduction}.